dpaulat/supercell-wx-docs/user-guide/settings.rst

 alternate audio file can be selected and sampled using the buttons to the right of the file path.

+Radius
+^^^^^^

+For Fixed, Track, and Radar Site location methods, an audio notification will be triggered whenever an alert is within the selected radius of the given location.
+Setting the radius to 0 will only trigger a notification when the location is inside the alert.

 Location Method
 ^^^^^^^^^^^^^^^